kilpkonn/msc-thesis/main.typ

 It is possible to check for either syntactic or semantic equality between two types.
 Two types are syntactically equal if they have exactly the same syntax.
 Syntactic equality is very restrictive way to compare types.
-Much more permissive way to compare types is semantic equality.
+A much more permissive way to compare types is semantic equality.
 Semantic equality of types means that two types contain the same information and can be used interchangeably.

 Using syntactic equality to compare types can cause problems.
 Rust high-level intermediate representation (HIR) has multiple ways to define a type.
 This means that the same type can be defined in multiple ways that are not syntactically equal.

-For example, in program ```rust let x: i32 = 0;``` the type of `x` and the type of literal ```rust 0``` are not syntactically equal.
+For example, in the program ```rust type Foo = i32```, the type ```rust Foo``` and the type ```rust i32``` are not syntactically equal.
-However, by inferring ```rust 0``` to have type of ```rust i32``` we see that they are semantically equal.
+However, they are semantically equal, as ```rust Foo``` is an alias for ```rust i32```.
 This means that the types unify even though they are syntactically different.

 To check for semantic equality of types we see if two types can be unified.
 Rust's type system is based on a Hindley-Milner type system @affine-type-system-with-hindley-milner, therefore the types are compared in a typing environment.
-In Rust, the _trait solver_ is responsible for checking unification of types#cite-footnote("Rust Compiler Development Guide, The ty module: representing types", "2024-04-06", "https://rustc-dev-guide.rust-lang.org/ty.html", "https://web.archive.org/web/20231205205735/https://rustc-dev-guide.rust-lang.org/ty.html").
+In Rust, the _trait solver_ is responsible for checking the unification of types#cite-footnote("Rust Compiler Development Guide, The ty module: representing types", "2024-04-06", "https://rustc-dev-guide.rust-lang.org/ty.html", "https://web.archive.org/web/20231205205735/https://rustc-dev-guide.rust-lang.org/ty.html").
 The trait solver works at the HIR level of abstraction, and it is heavily inspired by Prolog engines.
 The trait solver uses "first-order hereditary harrop" (FOHH) clauses, which are Horn clauses that are allowed to have quantifiers in the body @proof-procedure-for-the-logic-of-hereditary-harrop-formulas.
 /*Before unification, types are normalized to handle type projections #cite-footnote("Chalk book, Type equality and unification", "2024-04-06", "https://rust-lang.github.io/chalk/book/clauses/type_equality.html").